paragchaudhuri/cs475-tutorials/Tutorial_03/README.md

   ortho_matrix = glm::ortho(-2.0, 2.0, -2.0, 2.0, -2.0, 2.0);
 ```

 In this piece of code we multiply the rotations about x,y and z axes to the rotation matrix.
-Initially we start with identity matrix (*glm::mat4(1.0f)*), then multiply the xrot, yrot and zrot one by one, the third parameter in glm::rotate() is the axis, along which we have to rotate.
-Also, in order to perform an orthographic projection, create a orthographic matrix with *glm::ortho()*, this sets up our orthographic projection matrix.
+Initially we start with identity matrix `glm::mat4(1.0f)`, then multiply the *xrot*, *yrot* and *zrot* one by one, the third parameter in `glm::rotate()` is the axis, along which we have to rotate.
+Also, in order to perform an orthographic projection, create a orthographic matrix with `glm::ortho()`, this sets up our orthographic projection matrix.
 The parameters given to it are our window co-ordinates in this order, left, right, bottom, top, z-near, z-far.
 Where, z-near and z-far are the location of near and far clipping plane.
 Finally, we multiply the ortho-matrix to rotation matrix, doing so applies the orthographic projection to model, when we multiply it to get our final coordinates in the shader.

 ```cpp
 glUniformMatrix4fv(uModelViewMatrix, 1, GL_FALSE, glm::value_ptr(modelview_matrix));